Array Methods - push, pop, unshift, shift

 The unshift

-method adds a new item to the beginning of an array.
-It's like adding a card to the bottom of a stack of cards.
+method adds new items to the beginning of an array.
+It's like inserting a card at the bottom of a deck of cards.

 Example of unshift method